Man pointing at laptop

 Fast forward to August, and the RBA cut the cash rate once more, this time to 3.6%.

-This decision was mainly shaped by continued moderation in inflation, slower consumer spending, and rising underemployment—and the goal is to promote a healthy, sustainable pace of growth, without sparking excessive inflation or economic instability.
+This decision was shaped by moderation in inflation, slower consumer spending, and rising underemployment, with the goal of promoting a healthy, sustainable pace of growth without sparking excessive inflation or economic instability.

 How the 2025 interest rate cuts affect SMEs